-On the other hand, China is one of the world’s first countries in which demands for the emancipation of women and the struggle for equality between the sexes appeared on the political agenda – the first feminist movements in China date back to the mid-nineteenth century.
+On the other hand, China is one of the world’s first countries in which demands for the emancipation of women and the struggle for equality between the genders appeared on the political agenda – the first feminist movements in China date back to the mid-nineteenth century.
 As early as the 1950s, concrete action was organized in favor of female work outside the home and for equality of spouses.
 In recent decades, Chinese women have undoubtedly gained more economic independence, higher education, and professional qualifications.
 Some even speak of the emerging female entrepreneur elite whose social success has become one of the symbols of the Chinese economic boom.
-In 2017, the share of the adult Chinese population involved in business startup activities was almost the same among female and male – 9.2 and 10.5 percent respectively.
+In 2019, the share of the adult Chinese population involved in business startup activities was quite close among females and males – 7.9 and 9.4 percent respectively.

-Employment in general for Chinese women has undergone major transformations over the last decades.
-Data show that while the female unemployment rate has been slowly increasing since 2010, it remains lower than that of male unemployment in China and lower than the unemployment rate among women from other Asia-Pacific countries like Sri Lanka, Mongolia, and even Australia and New Zealand.
+Employment in general for Chinese women has undergone significant changes over the last decades.
+Data show that the female unemployment rate is lower than that of male unemployment in China and lower than the unemployment rate among women from other Asia-Pacific countries like Mongolia, Malaysia, and Australia.

 The place of Chinese women in society and family is currently still undergoing major transformations.
 Many women and girls are still facing discrimination, inequality and even violence, especially in rural areas.
 However, the evolution of the female status in China, while somewhat ambivalent, is likely taking the right direction.